Are golf shoes worth it? Improved Grip and Comfort?

 Don’t forget that just like the tires on a car, your shoes are your connection with the ground.
 If you don’t have sufficient grip during your swing it could cause you to lose balance and hit a bad shot or even fall over.

 Golf shoes have also been designed in such a way as to provide maximum support for your feet during the golf swing.
+A good pair of golf shoes will provide lateral stability and give you extra confidence when playing your shots.

 Look after your feet and they will look after you.Anon